Kondor Path Tours

 LA TANTA WAWA

-In the final stretch of October, people prepare beautiful products with flour; they go to the furnaces of the bakers to convert those masses into bread, biscuits, empanadas, and tantawawas.
+In the final stretch of October, people prepare beautiful products with flour; they go to the bakers’ furnaces to convert those masses into bread, biscuits, empanadas, and tantawawas.
 For the ladies who are good In the culinary arts and manipulating the flour, you can even beautify the pastries, such as butter cookies and milk with yeast, delicious cheese empanadas, delicious bizcochuelos, and infaltables maicillos (spiced with cornstarch).

 THE BREAD WITH CHICHARRÓN